YottaDB/YDBDoc/MessageRecovery/errors.rst

 - mnemonic argument (peek base address) - Expected an address in the form 0xHHHHHHHH.. which is either missing or invalid.

-- offset - Expected non-negative numeric value which is either missing or invalid.
+- offset - Expected a non-negative numeric value which is either missing or invalid.

-- length - Expected non-negative numeric value which is either missing or invalid.
+- length - Expected a non-negative numeric value which is either missing or invalid.

 - format - Expected a single character format code which is either missing or invalid.

 Action: Review the invocation and correct the defective parameter.

 ------------
 BADZPEEKFMT